Living Planet Index

 The World Wildlife Fund's Living Planet Report 2022 found that wildlife populations declined by an average 69% since 1970.

-The Living Planet Index (LPI) is an indicator of the state of global biological diversity, based on trends in vertebrate populations of species from around the world.
+The Living Planet Index (LPI) is an indicator of the state of global biodiversity, based on trends in vertebrate populations of species from around the world.
 The Zoological Society of London (ZSL) manages the index in cooperation with the World Wide Fund for Nature (WWF).
+It is considered one of the most widely recognized global indicators for tracking changes in biodiversity over time.

+The index was first conceived in 1997 where its primary goal was developing a way to measure changes in the Earth's biodiversity overtime.
 As of 2022, the index is statistically created from journal studies, online databases and government reports for 31,821 populations of 5,230 species of mammal, bird, reptile, amphibian and fish.

 Results

-According to the 2022 report, monitored wildlife populations show an average decline of 69% between 1970 and 2018, suggesting that natural ecosystems are degrading at a rate unprecedented in human history The extent of declines varies with geographic region, with monitored vertebrate populations in Latin America and the Caribbean experiencing average declines of 94%.
+According to the 2024 report, monitored wildlife populations showed a 73% average decline in size between 1970 and 2020, compared with a 69% average decline over 1970–2018 reported in the 2022 edition, suggesting that natural ecosystems are degrading at a rate unprecedented in human history Many trends are consistent with broader global assessments that identify biodiversity loss as one of the most significant environmental challenges currently affecting ecosystems worldwide.
+The extent of declines varies with geographic region, with monitored vertebrate populations in Latin America and the Caribbean experiencing average declines of 94%.
 One of the key drivers of declines has been identified as land-use change and the associated habitat loss and degradation, often linked to unsustainable agriculture, logging, or other development.
+Additional pressures such as climate change, pollution, and overexploitation can interact with land-use change to further accelerate declines in wildlife population.

+The 2024 updated report showed an average decline of 73% between 1970 and 2020.